 Going through a divorce is difficult.
-Not only is it emotional, it financially impacts your life now and in the future.
+Not only does it impact you emotionally, but it also impacts you financially now and in the future.

-As you pursue increasing your income, here are some things to consider:
+As you pursue increasing your income, here are three things to consider:

 ABOUT THE AUTHOR: